 We will then ask you to send us a brief CV and to explain why you would like to be a Trustee.
 This will be followed by an informal meeting with some of the existing Trustees, at a place and time that suits you.

 Following that, we will ask you to become a BuDS volunteer, start working on a BuDS project, and to shadow a Trustee.
 This will include attending some Trustee meetings.
 When we are both happy, you will be co-opted as a Trustee until the next AGM, when you can stand for election.

-We normally expect Trustees to remain on the Board for at least three years.
+We normally expect Trustees to remain on the Board for two to three years.

 Safeguarding is very important to us.
 We will carry out an adult and children enhanced DBS (criminal record) check when you become a BuDS volunteer and also take up two character references.
 Because we understand that some disabled people may have a criminal record or difficult periods in their past, we will consider everyone individually and carry out a risk assessment in discussion with you.